nodemailer/wildduck/README.md

 NODE_ENV=production npm start
 ```

-### Step 5.
+### Step 5\.
 Create an user account

 See see [below](#create-user) for details about creating new user accounts

-## Create user
+## Manage user

-Users can be created with HTTP requests
+Users can be managed with HTTP requests against Wild Duck API

 ### POST /user/create

+Creates a new user.
+Even though you can use internationalized addresses, it would probably be better to create an ASCII email address as username and add the internationalized address as an alias. otherwise you might get into compatibility issues with email clients that do not support unicode usernames for logging in.

 Arguments

 - **username** is an email address of the user.
-Username can not contain + as plus is used to mark recipient labels
+Username can not contain + as plus is used to mark recipient labels.
+Unicode is allowed both in user part and the domain part of the address.
 - **password** is the password for the user

 **Example**